cpplibv/libv/LIBV-TODO.md

 libv.console: should depend on libv.arg

-libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles?
+libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles? libv.ui.layout: anchor should be a general property, when a component placed somewhere beside unused space single enum which of the 9 corner should it use

 libv.utility: Implement a proper match file iterator "dir/part*.cpp", possibly with filesystem + ranges app.vm4_viewer: implement a small light gui app to provide guidance to GUI development